parkervandyk/el-food-truck-finder/README.md

 Navigate into the local directory on your machine and run `npm install` to install all dependencies.

+Since this project is written in TypeScript but we are compiling to JavaScript, you'll have to run `npm build` to compile before running the app.

 Run the project with `npm start`

+## Docker configuration

+If you want to run the application in a docker container I've set that up as well.

+Run `docker build -t IMAGE_NAME .`

+Once it builds the container, you can then run `docker run -p 3000:3000 IMAGE_NAME` The app will then be running in a container and available on port 3000.

 ## Additional documentation